Skip to content

 Select Teams and Microsoft 365

-It will take a little while until it's added.
-After it's added a green notification will appear on the top of the sidebar.
+It may take a little while to add.
+When it is ready, a success notification appears at the top of the sidebar.

 This should take a little while.
 After it should show the following screen: